eli-sandoval/qa-automation-prompt-ruby/README.md

 This project provides the QA automation prompt challenge implemented in Ruby with a focus on scalability, maintainability, and clean structure.
+The project is also leveraging CI/CD by running the build and the scripts through GitHub Actions with each Push and Pull Request.
+Please browse the Actions tab for further reference.

 ## Prerequisites